erichulser/mkdocs_autodoc/README.md

 When this syntax is invoked on load, the `mkdocs` module will be loaded and all of its pages dynamically generated and added to the server.
-This option is nice because you will always get your latest documentation, however, if you use this remotely you will need to confugre a virtualenv that can load your package.
+This option is nice because you will always get your latest documentation, however, if you use this remotely you will need to configure a [virtualenv](https://pypi.python.org/pypi/virtualenv) that can load your package.

 Markdown Generate
 ----------------

 The second option is to statically build your API documentation as Markdown files that can be loaded anywhere.
-This exists as a command-line extension to the `mkdocs` commands, and works similarly, execpt instead of generating dynamic HTML content, it will export out *.md files to your documents root.
+This exists as a command-line extension to the `mkdocs` commands, and works similarly, except instead of generating dynamic HTML content, it will export out *.md files to your documents root.
 This method will also require use of the [mkdocs_tree](https://github.com/erichulser/mkdocs_tree) extension.